 Cost 150 gp Weight 8.5lb

-An alchemical solution of heavily hydrated Tarrasque blood, rivann is used to quench-feed items created with forge-horn (see “Horn”).
-Heating high grade forge-horn then ‘feeding’ it rivann is functionally equivalent to quenching the item with the added advantage that it heals high grade forge-horn 5 HP.
-Rivann has no effect on low grade forge-horn.
+An alchemical solution of heavily hydrated Tarrasque blood, Rivann is used to quench-feed items created with Forge-Horn (see “Horn”).
+Heating high grade Forge-Horn then ‘feeding’ it Rivann is functionally equivalent to quenching the item with the added advantage that it heals high grade forge-horn 5 HP.
+Rivann has no effect on low grade Forge-Horn.

 Red Sow